 - See more photos of woven tapestries on our Facebook

 Because tapestries are woven under very high tension and because the weft needs to be beaten down very firmly, the weft is usually a strong, non-elastic yarn with minimal 'bounce'.
-Usually this means a worsted spun yarn rather than a woollen spun yarn (see below) or a robust yarn such as linen, cotton, silk or synthetic yarns.
+Usually, this means a worsted spun yarn rather than a woollen spun yarn (see below) or a robust yarn such as linen, cotton, silk or synthetic yarns.

 Worsted wool is a yarn derived from sheep's fleece that is quite long from root to growing tip (the staple length).
 It has been combed until all the shorter fibres have been removed and the remaining long fibres all lie parallel to each other.
 It is then spun with a high twist keeping the fibres in line.
 The result is a hard wearing, robust woollen yarn with little or no elasticity or 'bounce'.
-Traditionally used for suiting fabric and upholstery, worsted yarn is ideal for weaving tapestry.
+Traditionally used for suiting fabric and upholstery, a worsted yarn is ideal for weaving tapestry.

 The thickness of worsted wool is traditionally measured in the 'worsted count' (WC) but increasingly is measured in the 'new metric' count (NM).
 See Glossary for more information on this.